“It ain’t what you don’t know that gets you into trouble. It’s what you know for sure that just ain’t so.” -Mark Twain

 In 1961, orthodontist Dr. Leroy Vego, published an article, “A Longitudinal Study of Mandibular Arch Perimeter” which examined the role of wisdom teeth on lower front tooth crowding.
 This study was run over six years with patients from ages 13 to 19.
 He reported that there was a significantly greater degree of crowding in patients with wisdom teeth.
 Dr. Vego concluded: “that the erupting lower third molar can exert a force on approximating teeth.”

 From this statement, it was decided that lower wisdom teeth “push” the teeth in front of them as they come into the mouth, causing the front teeth to crowd.
 Consequently, general dentists, orthodontists, and oral surgeons recommended the extraction of wisdom teeth to prevent the recurrence of crowding after orthodontic treatment.

 Later research disproves Dr Vego’s theory that wisdom teeth exert enough pressure to affect the movement of anterior teeth.
 Later studies tracking patients for 25 years determined that aging was also a major factor whether a patient went through orthodontic treatment or not and that teeth drift forward throughout life naturally, along with other factors.
 Tooth-size, tooth-shape, and original tooth-position also play a significant role in crowding.

-Today, the premise no longer exists for the extraction of wisdom teeth simply to minimize future crowding of front teeth.
+Today, the premise no longer exists for the extraction of wisdom teeth simply to minimize wisdom teeth moving other teeth and crowding of the front teeth.
 However, timing of the removal of suspect wisdom teeth, especially impacted wisdom teeth that don’t have room to erupt properly, is still recommended no later than late teens through early 20’s.
 Wisdom teeth can easily cause future dental problems.